epiverse-trace/research-compendium/episodes/readmefile.Rmd

 - Complement the `README` template with Installation steps, Citations, Licenses and Contributing guides.
 - Use different types of licenses of text and figures, software code, and data.
+- _Licenses_ is a feature related to Open Science.

 ::::::::::::::::::::::::::::::::::::::::::::::::